Constraining Primordial Magnetism: Results

 We use the standard Lyman-$\alpha$ module in \textsc{CosmoMC} which is based on the work of \cite{McDonald:2005}.
 This finds an effective amplitude and spectral index about a pivot scale of $k = 0.009\: \mathrm{s}\, \mathrm{km}^{-1}$ (roughly $k \sim 1 \: h \: \Mpc^{-1}$).
 It calculates a likelihood from these by interpolating between a set of simulations compared to SDSS quasar data.
 Due to the large difference between our power spectra (when including magnetic effects) and those of $\Lambda$CDM we cannot expect the likelihoods to be very accurate, especially at large magnetic amplitudes and blue spectral indices, where the effect is greatest.
 However for the pivot scale, and range of scales probed by the SDSS spectra used $k \lesssim 0.02\: \mathrm{s}\, \mathrm{km}^{-1}$, the magnetic contribution is generally small compared to that of the primary adiabatic mode.
 In this light our results should be viewed as an approximation to the constraints that a more sophisticated likelihood approach would achieve.

 The magnetic parameter space is significantly constricted by the use of the Lyman-$\alpha$ data (see Fig.~\ref{fig:cmb_lya}), with the allowed region for $B_\lambda$ being largely independent of the spectral index $n_B$.
-As the Lyman-$\alpha$ pivot scale ($k \sim 1 \: h \:\Mpc^{-1}$) coincides with the scale at which the magnetic matter power spectrum amplitudes are very similar across a large range of $n_B$ this is to be expected.
+This is to be expected as the Lyman-$\alpha$ pivot ($k \sim 1 \: h \:\Mpc^{-1}$) coincides with the scale at which the magnetic matter power spectrum amplitude is similar across a broad range of $n_B$.
 Overall this results in a 95\% CL of $B_\lambda < 1.3 \: \mathrm{nG}$.